-Due to the COVID-19 pandemic, this project was stopped and cancelled in production.
+Due to the COVID-19 pandemic, this project was cancelled prior to its completion.
 Over the summer, I took it upon myself to also redesign my portion of the project and make visual refinements to the app.

 Prior to their future visit, visitors can select topics and updates that they may interested in exploring more within the Burke.

 After setting up preferences, visitors will be able to read through upcoming events and research updates they are able to take part in.